 ECSC does not require or hold you accountable for the entire season upon registration (though you are welcome to pay in full if you wish).
 We bill on a month-to-month basis and require a 30-day notice if you want to pause your membership (…while swimming high school for example, if you don’t wish to swim mornings).

-We have an online registration system that is separate from our website (the Register Now button in the upper right corner will take you there).
+We have an online registration system that is separate from our website (Contact coaches Scott or Tia for the current registration link).

 All of your account information is available to you at any time in your swimmer’s account.